-“Black Lives Matter” is one of the most successful mottos to unleash from America’s 21st Century human rights movements.
+“Black Lives Matter” is one of the most successful mottos to unleash from America’s twenty-first-century human rights movements.
 From abolishing slavery, to the change Martin Luther King Jr. has catalyzed, to the modern realization that the job is not finished.
 The infamous police brutality incidents have pushed this subliminal message that existed all along to take on its full volume.

-This nonexistent conversation fosters in another dialogue that is rarely brought to full fruition: The African Diaspora and the two sects that lie within it: African-Americans and American-Africans.
+Like with most Western-bred ideologies, there is a leakage that is ironically more ignorant than aware.
+This nonexistent conversation fosters in another dialogue that is rarely brought to full fruition… The African Diaspora and the two sects that lie within it: African-Americans and American-Africans.

 African-Americans: Americans whose ancestors have been enslaved and most likely have a West-African lineage

 American-Africans: Americans whose most recent generations immigrated from an African country